taurusilver7/next-auth/README.md

 Get the appropriate User model sample from [next-auth](https://authjs.dev/reference/adapter/prisma) documentation

+Though it was not advised to add password to the User model, to implement the credentials Provider for authentication, add an optional String field for password.

+Encrypt the password before storing in the databse during the register server action with `bcrypt`

 ## Learn More

 To learn more about Next.js, take a look at the following resources: